 C2M2 Model v2.0 Update – Invitation to Participate

 The C2M2 has become one of the most important tools for evaluating the cybersecurity posture of organizations in the energy sector.
 During 2020, the C2M2 Program has been working with the energy sector to update and validate the C2M2 model, ensuring that it reflects an evolving threat landscape and the emerging security needs of companies.
-As part of this effort, the C2M2 Program has formed a C2M2 Working Group of industry partners comprising representatives of electricity, oil and gas companies, trade associations, and other cybersecurity experts—to inform technical reviews of the model and pilot the Version 2.0 draft before it is published.
-Before final publication, the Version 2.0 draft will be made available for public comment.
+As part of this effort, the C2M2 Program has formed a C2M2 Working Group of industry partners comprising representatives of electric utilities, oil and natural gas companies, trade associations, and other cybersecurity experts.
+The Working Group is conducting technical reviews of the model, and volunteers will pilot a draft of Version 2.0 before it is published.
+The Version 2.0 draft will also be available for public comment prior to final publication.

 - Contact the C2M2 Team if you’d like to join the C2M2 Working Group or stay informed on the process.
 Any questions regarding update progress or the current model draft should be directed here.